rigwild/dofus-core.swf-1.30plusplus-cracked/README.md

 Premium modified core which costs 10€.
 Was limited to some accounts.
 Easily cracked, enjoy.

+## /!\ NOTICE
+**The game was updated so this do not work anymore.
+If you find an updated version of the core, send it to me via email (check my GitHub profile) and I will look into it.**

 ## Features
 Includes No anim: `/anim`